 EQC has some handy information for those navigating their way through insurance.
 We have tried to put all the links in one handy place.
 If there's a question you can't find an answer to, get in touch and we will do our best to help you out!

-They’ve also got a 24/7 message service.
-If you’ve got a question, need some help or know someone who does, call them, leave a message and someone will check it and get back to you within 2 days.
+If you’ve got a question, need some help or know someone who does, call the community services team, leave a message and someone will check it and get back to you within 2 days.
+You can also pop in to see them on Level 1, 96 West End (opposite the Library), or email them here.

 All Right? is working alongside the Kaikōura community on a range of initiatives designed to make people more aware of their wellbeing and ways to improve it.